waterlinked/waterlinked.github.io/docs/3d-sonar/3d-sonar-15/3d-sonar-15-faq.md

 **Recommended action:**
 - Once you see the overheat warning (55 °C), check that the Sonar is in water or cooled in any other way.
-- If the temperature reaches 70 °C, the Sonar 3D-15 will shut down to prevent permanent damage and not restart before it reaches 65 °C again, and it need to reach 55 °C before you will get the sonar image back.
+- If the temperature reaches 70 °C, the Sonar 3D-15 will shut down to prevent permanent damage and not restart before it reaches 65 °C again, and it must reach 55 °C before you will get the sonar image back.

 ---